weklund/learn-c-sharp-with-tests/why.md

         actual.Should().Be(expected);
     }

-At the command line we can run `dotnet test` and get immediate feedback as to whether my refactoring efforts have altered behavior.
+At the command line we can run `dotnet test` and get immediate feedback as to whether the refactoring efforts have altered behavior.

 You want to get in to a state where you are doing